symfony-cmf/cmf-sandbox/vagrant/README.md

 ## Access by web browser

-If you have added `cmf.lo` to `/etc/hosts` you should be able to access the Sandbox in the browser:
+If you have added the entry to `/etc/hosts` you should be able to access the Sandbox like this:

 <http://cmf.lo/app_dev.php>